 You can’t just fumble together a blog post, podcast, or video, and expect marketing magic to happen.
 Content optimization is key to seeing results.
 Everything must be in place to help search engines find and rank it.
 The goal is being found through organic search.

 Furthermore, the content must be of a standard that compels users to engage with it.
 There’s an indelible link between the user experience and web rankings to consider.
-For content to operate as intended, it must be relevant, high-quality and unquestionable value.
+For content to operate as intended, it must be relevant, high-quality, and of unquestionable value.

 Want some help optimizing your content?